phip1611/slidev-slides/2025-10-10-eurorust-minimal-rust-kernel/slides.md

 <v-clicks depth="2">

-- Care is needed to enable `cargo test` in a workspace
+- Enabling `cargo test` in a workspace requires attention

 </v-clicks>

 <SlideIndicator />

 ---
 title: "Thanks for Your Attention"